Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 "Obligations" means all of the present and future obligations, liabilities, indebtedness, covenants and agreements, direct or indirect, absolute or contingent, matured or not, extended or renewed, of the Corporation to the Holder under the Note, including, if applicable, interest, interest on overdue and unpaid interest, fees, costs, expenses and indemnities, and "Obligation" means any of them.

-"Pallinghurst" means Pallinghurst Bond Limited, together with its successors and permitted assigns.
+"Pallinghurst" means Pallinghurst Graphite International Limited, together with its successors and permitted assigns.

-"Pallinghurst Investment Agreement" means the second amended and restated investment agreement to be entered into between the Corporation and each of Pallinghurst Bond Limited and Pallinghurst Graphite International Limited as of the Closing Date, as such agreement may be amended, restated or supplemented from time to time in accordance with its terms.
+"Pallinghurst Investment Agreement" means the second amended and restated investment agreement to be entered into between the Corporation and each of Pallinghurst and Pallinghurst Bond Limited as of the Closing Date, as such agreement may be amended, restated or supplemented from time to time in accordance with its terms.

 "Pallinghurst Note" means the unsecured convertible note to be issued by the Corporation to Pallinghurst concurrently to Closing pursuant to and in accordance with the Pallinghurst Subscription Agreement.